 How do I get to the French Open?

-Air: Charles de Gaulle is the second largest airport in Europe and has flights to many international destinations.
+Airport – Charles de Gaulle is the second largest airport in Europe and has flights to many international destinations.
 Located 30km north of the city, the airport has easy access to central Paris via the RER B train network (€10.30), with a travel time of about 35 minutes.

+Thinking of flying?
 Search & book your flights through Skyscanner here.

 Bus: The following buses stop at or near Roland Garros:

-Line 22: Opéra – Porte de Saint-Cloud (stop: Michel-Ange Auteuil).
+- Line 22: Opéra – Porte de Saint-Cloud (stop: Michel-Ange Auteuil).

-Line 32: Gare de l’Est – Porte d’Auteuil (last stop).
+- Line 32: Gare de l’Est – Porte d’Auteuil (last stop).

-Line 52: Opéra – Pont de Saint-Cloud (stop: Porte d’Auteuil or La Tourelle).
+- Line 52: Opéra – Pont de Saint-Cloud (stop: Porte d’Auteuil or La Tourelle).

-Line 62: Cours de Vincennes – Porte de Saint-Cloud (last stop).
+- Line 62: Cours de Vincennes – Porte de Saint-Cloud (last stop).

-Line 72: Hôtel de Ville – Pont de Saint-Cloud (stop: La Tourelle).
+- Line 72: Hôtel de Ville – Pont de Saint-Cloud (stop: La Tourelle).

-Line 123: Porte d’Auteuil – Mairie d’Issy (stop: Roland-Garros).
+- Line 123: Porte d’Auteuil – Mairie d’Issy (stop: Roland-Garros).

-Line 241: Rueil-Malmaison RER – Porte d’Auteuil (stop: Suzanne-Lenglen).
+- Line 241: Rueil-Malmaison RER – Porte d’Auteuil (stop: Suzanne-Lenglen).

-PC1: Petite Ceinture (stops: Porte d’Auteuil, Porte Molitor or Porte de Saint-Cloud)
+- PC1: Petite Ceinture (stops: Porte d’Auteuil, Porte Molitor or Porte de Saint-Cloud)

 Parking: If travelling by car, you can take a free shuttle bus from the car park to Roland Garros.
 Car parks include:

-P7 car park Pelouse de Saint-Cloud Bois de Boulogne, chemin de Ceinture du Lac Inférieur, 75016 Paris
+- P7 car park Pelouse de Saint-Cloud Bois de Boulogne, chemin de Ceinture du Lac Inférieur, 75016 Paris

-Porte d’Auteuil car park (Carrefour), 1-3, avenue du Général-Sarrail, 75016 Paris.
+- Porte d’Auteuil car park (Carrefour), 1-3, avenue du Général-Sarrail, 75016 Paris.

-Point-du-Jour car park, place Abel-Gance, 92200 Boulogne-Billancourt.
+- Point-du-Jour car park, place Abel-Gance, 92200 Boulogne-Billancourt.

-Porte de Saint-Cloud car park, 2, avenue de la Porte de Saint-Cloud, 75016 Paris (access via the garage).
+- Porte de Saint-Cloud car park, 2, avenue de la Porte de Saint-Cloud, 75016 Paris (access via the garage).